MicrosoftDocs/appcenter-docs/docs/sdk/auth/ios-manual-integration.md

 5. Add the SDK framework to the project in Xcode:
    * Make sure the Project Navigator is visible (⌘+1).
-   * Now drag and drop **AppCenter.framework**, **AppCenterDistribute.framework** and **AppCenterDistributeResources.bundle** from the Finder (the ones inside the **Vendor** folder) into Xcode's Project Navigator.
+   * Now drag and drop **AppCenter.framework** and **AppCenterAuth.framework** from the Finder (the ones inside the **Vendor** folder) into Xcode's Project Navigator.
 Note that **AppCenter.framework** is required to start the SDK, make sure it is added to your project, otherwise the other modules will not work and your project will not compile successfully.
    * A dialog will appear, make sure your app target is checked.
 Then click **Finish**.